 Searching on Amazon.co.uk for books on Oscar Wilde brings up almost 11,000 entries.
 To help you here is my list of the essential reading to get you off on the right foot.
 Click on their titles to go to Amazon.co.uk to see more about them and/or buy them.
 There’s also a link below where you can search for a particular title on Amazon.

-Still the definitive biography.
 A ‘magisterial work as they say.
-Ellman died just as it was published, otherwise it would have been updated for some errors and new research (the photograph of Oscar dressed as Solome isn’t Oscar and I also found a small error, see 2. in box left).
-Nevertheless until a long overdue new attempt is made this is the go to biography.
+Ellman died just as it was published, otherwise it would have been updated for some errors and new research (the photograph of Oscar dressed as Solome isn’t Oscar and I also found a small error, see 3. in box left).
+Until a long overdue new attempt - see above - this was the go to biography.

 Merlin Holland is Vyvyan Holland’s son, and.Oscar’s grandson.
 This is a nicely designed book with lots of photos of Wilde and his friends.